nypl-openaudio/data-buzzfeed/README.md

 # Buzzfeed

 This repository contains all the materials contributed by [Buzzfeed](https://www.buzzfeed.com/audio) for [Open Audio Weekend](https://github.com/nypl-openaudio/start-here).
 It contains audio files and computer-generated transcripts.
-You can download this entire repository as a zip [here](https://github.com/nypl-openaudio/data-buzzfeed/archive/master.zip).
+You can download this entire repository as a zip [here](https://github.com/nypl-openaudio/data-buzzfeed/archive/master.zip) or download individual files below.
 A [.csv](https://github.com/nypl-openaudio/data-buzzfeed/blob/master/manifest.csv) file and [python script](https://github.com/nypl-openaudio/data-buzzfeed/blob/master/get_materials.py) has also been provided to access this files programmatically.
-[Click here](https://github.com/nypl-openaudio/start-here/materials) to view more collections.
+[Click here](https://github.com/nypl-openaudio/start-here/materials) to view more collections and example scripts.
+[Click here](https://github.com/nypl-openaudio/start-here#resources) to view additional resources.

+## Usage
+Use of these materials is restricted to participants of Open Audio Weekend during that two day event.
+Please direct any questions to [togetherwelisten@nypl.org](mailto:togetherwelisten@nypl.org).

 ## The Collection Description
 [Another Round](https://www.buzzfeed.com/anotherround) by [Buzzfeed](https://www.buzzfeed.com/) - Heben Nigatu and Tracy Clayton cover everything from race, gender and pop culture to squirrels, mangoes, and bad jokes, all in one boozy show.